 The Beyerdynamic DT 1770 PRO are basically the closed-back version of the DT 1990 PRO and a more high-end pair of headphones than the DT 770.
 They have a very similar style with black velvet-like fabric instead of a grey one and also come with leather pads if you prefer that style and comfort.
 They have big circular ear cups with a thick metal frame which gives it a sturdy look but are low-profile enough to wear outside.

-They are very comfortable headphones, but they are a bit tight on the head for some people.
+They are very comfortable headphones, but compared to the Focal Elegia, they are a bit tight on the head for some people.
 They have great padding and come with two options of pads, velvet, and leather, and the cups are big enough to fit most ears.
 Unfortunately, they might take some time to loosen up, as they are not as comfortable right out of the box like the DT 880.

 The Beyerdynamic 1770 PRO are simple wired headphones that do not have any controls on the ear cups or an in-line remote.